MindscapeHQ/raygun4wordpress/README.md

 This provider is a Wordpress plugin that allows you to easily send errors and exceptions from your Wordpress site to the Raygun.io error reporting service.
 It features an admin panel for easy configuration.
 It uses the lower-level Raygun4php provider (which is included in the plugin).

+**Multisite support**: This plugin supports Multisite installations, but a specific installation procedure should be followed.
+Read the instructions below for more information.

 ## Installation

 Firstly, ensure that your server is running PHP 5.3.3 or newer and that it has the **curl** extension is installed and enabled in your server's php.ini file.
 If you are using a *nix system, the package php5-curl may contain the required dependencies.